ItsRohanYadav/Fetching-and-Analyzing-Top-50-Live-Cryptocurrency-Data/README.md

 # Fetching-and-Analyzing-Top-50-Live-Cryptocurrency-Data
  The goal is to fetch live cryptocurrency data for the top 50 cryptocurrencies, analyze it, and present the data in a live-updating Excel sheet.
 The Excel sheet should continuously update with the latest cryptocurrency prices.

+Run the "Python Script.ipynb" file and that's it.